TomCrypto/fraunhofer/README.md

 You can get cool transparent lens flare overlays from the resulting HDR images by alphablending with black, by definition of wave superposition.

+In fact you can use this program to generate the white-light starburst pattern and then superimpose it on every pixel of an existing render, scaling its size and intensity based on the pixel's brightness and optionally colorizing it based on the pixel's color.
+The idea is that only very bright pixels (such as light sources or direct reflections thereof) actually get a big enough superimposed copy to be noticeable.

+This will effectively "augment" the render adding starburst effects.
+The secondary "ghost" effects are generally only visible for the brightest object and this tool does not help render them.

+There are a couple template apertures I cobbled up myself using my pathetic computer drawing skills:
+- "pupil" is a small aperture roughly corresponding to a human pupil, with a few specks of dirt here and there.
+Not really accurate but if you look at the screenshot, it looks good.
+- "circle_noise" is a circular aperture with some random noise thrown in.
+It looks pretty spectacular although not particularly realistic.
+- "pentagon_noise" is what it sounds like, a pentagon with noise.
+Note that it produces 10 streaks instead of 5, because of how wave superposition works (this is real and expected).

 This program wasn't designed to be extensible, so it's pretty quickly written.
 There are very few function calls, but it's quite readable.